 - Anxious about new academic challenges

 Classes are in full swing.
 Early assignments and exams have been returned and students may be surprised (either pleasantly or unpleasantly) by their grades.
 Students start to realize that friends from the first few weeks may or may not stick around.
+The roommate honeymoon may end.
 Students may be:

 - Questioning academic abilities and choices